What is the three second rule in web design?

 Your headline and main text should very clearly tell any and all visitors exactly what you do and who you help.
 And it should do all of that in plain language.

-Instead of a phrase like “We craft visionary digital experiences,” say “We design websites for small businesses in Green Bay.”
+Instead of a phrase like “We craft visionary digital marketing experiences,” say “We design websites for small businesses in Green Bay.”
 Clarity will win over creativity when you only have three seconds to make your point.
 That doesn’t by any means imply your site shouldn’t be creative – it must be!
 It simply means that focusing on clever and overly creative wording won’t win in the 3 seconds rule.

 Keep navigation simple and clear